 Bright Data operates at the opposite end of the spectrum from Octoparse - built for enterprises requiring massive-scale data collection with mission-critical reliability rather than point-and-click simplicity.

-Why Bright Data outperforms Octoparse for enterprise teams
+How Bright Data compares to Octoparse for enterprise teams

 The fundamental difference is scale and infrastructure.
-Octoparse targets small to medium businesses and individual users who need reliable data extraction without technical complexity, while Bright Data commands the enterprise market with its massive 72 million IP proxy network and infrastructure designed for billion-scale operations.
+Octoparse targets small to medium businesses and individual users who need reliable data extraction without technical complexity.
+Bright Data focuses on enterprise needs with its large IP proxy network and infrastructure designed for high-scale operations.

 | Feature | Bright Data | Octoparse |